 Economic impacts are typically estimated with the use of an input-output (IO) model.
 The traditional IO model is used to investigate how changes in final demand affect economic variables such as output, income and employment or contribution to the region's gross domestic product (GDP).
 This is known as impact analysis.
 With an adjustment for the shock type, the model can also demonstrate the magnitude of changes in supply-constrained industries such as total allowable catch (TAC) constrained fisheries.
 Adopting a multiregional approach, the model accommodates the cross-regional trade.
 The IO model can also be extended to the so-called social accounting matrix (SAM).
-Adopting SAM, the calculated effects account for labor commuting patterns and, as a result, the flow of earnings between regions.
+Adopting SAM, the calculated effects account for labor commuting patterns and residency of beneficial owners of production factors, and as a result, the flow of earnings between regions.

 The Pacific halibut multiregional economic impact assessment (PHMEIA) model is a multiregional SAM model describing economic interdependencies between sectors and regions developed with a specific purpose of assessing the economic contribution of Pacific halibut resource to the economy of the United States and Canada.
-The adopted methodology is an extension from the multiregional SAM model for Southwest Alaska developed by Seung, Waters, and Taylor (2019) and draws on a few decades' worth of experience in developing IO models with applications to fisheries.
+The adopted methodology is an extension from the multiregional SAM model for Southwest Alaska developed by Seung, Waters, and Taylor (2019) and draws on a few decades' worth of experience in developing IO models with applications to fisheries (for review of relevant literature, please refer to the economic study section on the IPHC website, subsection Review of economic impact assessment models focused on the fisheries sector).